navapbc/template-application-flask/docs/decisions/0002-use-typeddict-to-model-service-params.md

         fields_to_patch: list[str]
     ```

     The problem with this is that it's not possible to tell from looking at the `CreateUserParams` class which fields are required or not, as they all need to be able to be able to be `None` for the `PATCH` request to work.
 Also, developers would be forced to add `assert create_user_params.first_name is not None` in method calls to pass type checking.
-An alternative would be to define a `missing` sentinal value that is separate from `None`, that can be used to distinguish between `None`, [as suggested by @zelgadis in this PR comment](https://github.com/navapbc/template-application-flask/pull/51#discussion_r1053891320).
+An alternative would be to define a `missing` sentinal value that is separate from `None`, which can be used to distinguish between `None`, [as suggested by @zelgadis in this PR comment](https://github.com/navapbc/template-application-flask/pull/51#discussion_r1053891320).

 * **Use separate dataclasses for create and patch params, where all fields can have the type `Missing`, indicating that the field was unset.**